Ghostkeeper/Blender3mfFormat/README.md

 1. Download the latest release from the [releases page](https://github.com/Ghostkeeper/Blender3mfFormat/releases/latest).
 This is a .zip archive.
 2. In Blender, go to Edit -> Preferences and open the Add-ons tab on the left.
 3. Click on the Install... button at the top.
 Navigate to the .zip you downloaded.
-4. Under the "Testing" category, find the add-on called "Import-Export: 3MF format".
+4. Under the "Community" category, find the add-on called "Import-Export: 3MF format".
 Make sure that it's enabled.
 (Note: If searching with the search box, exclude the "Import-Export" text since this is the category, not part of the add-on name.
 Just search for "3MF" instead.)

 The add-on is being considered for inclusion in Blender as a community add-on [here](https://developer.blender.org/T84154).
 This would make it easier to install.